Nine Pioneering Biologists and Their Discoveries

 This 18th-century biologist and chemist identified the process of metabolism and stated that every living thing produces energy and heat.
 He said that this process is responsible for all the functions of our body such as digestion, blood processing, and immunity control.

 This Scottish botanist described the random movements of cells which is known as particle theory our Brownian motion.
-He also studied the various parts of the cell and gave a detailed description of the cell nucleus.
+He also studied the various parts of the cell and gave a detailed thesis writing of the cell nucleus.

 Gregor Mendel (1822-1884)